keptn/keptn.github.io/content/docs/1.0.x/concepts/keptn-tools/index.md

 ## Try Keptn?

 Want to try out Keptn?
-Head to the [explore Keptn page](../../explore) to begin.
+Head to the [Keptn Quick Start page](../../quickstart) to begin.